functario/Caravel/README.md

 ### Contextual Actions in Nodes

-Caravel supports executing actions within the context of a node using `DoAsync<TCurrentNode>` or transitioning to another node via `DoAsync<TCurrentNode, TDestination>`.
+`Caravel` supports executing actions within the context of the current node using `DoAsync<TCurrentNode>` or transitioning to another node via `DoAsync<TCurrentNode, TTargetNode>`.
 This enables rich workflows with side-effects and dynamic navigation.

+`GotoDoAsync<TOriginNode, TTargetNode>` can be used to combine navigation and action in a single step.
+It navigates to `TOriginNode` and performs the specified action returning `TTargnetNode`. `TTargnetNode` can be the same as `TOriginNode` to perform actions without changing nodes.

 [[↑ top](#caravel)]